 How is the rest of the team?

 You will work with a mix of people of different nationalities, ages and backgrounds.
-A big proportion of the team is local people that works in the project.
+A big proportion of the team is local people that work in the project.
 We all share a bit commitment for our work and a great wish to contribute in the conservation of the marine turtles and the other natural resources of Cabo Verde.

 How is the weather in Sal?

 In general terms, the weather in Sal is warm and very windy most of the year.
 The hottest months are August and September (28-32°C average).
-It is very dry all the year, but seasonal storms can occur in September and October.
+It is very dry all year, but seasonal storms can occur in September and October.
 It gets chilly at night, especially when it is windy.

 How is life in Sal?

 Sal is a small island in the archipelago that has recently become an important touristic destination.
-Although there have been a significant development of the island in the last few years, the level of the services is still quite poor.
+Although there has been significant development of the island in the last few years, the level of the services is still quite poor.
 Electricity and water cuts are normal, and getting some stuff at the shops can be very difficult.
 We recommend you to bring your anything you feel essential for your daily living in your baggage.